Death Tarot Card Meanings (Upright & Reversed) | Major Arcana XIII

 Change and Death are the two things most feared in life.
 In terms of tarot, this card does not necessarily indicate actual death, but the death of the old, stagnant energy and in with the new.
 Death is card number thirteen (XIII) in the major arcana – a number with heavy superstitious connotations, lucky for some, and unlucky for others.
 In numerology, 13 is the number of independence and self-expression, and when broken down to 1 +3 = 4 this number represents solid foundations, endurance and patience.

-Death indicates a time of transformation, change, and new beginnings.
+Death signals a time of transformation, change, and new beginnings.
 Things must come to an end in order to achieve the new.
-Death is the card of personal metamorphosis – we need to change through our lives or else we will be stagnant and never learn through personal growth.
+Death is the card of personal metamorphosis – The lesson here is that we need to change through our lives or else we will be stagnant and never learn through personal growth.

 Sometimes this card can represent a very sudden change, which is also one of the elements that cause people to fear this card.
 Change can be scary, especially when we have grown accustomed to our own comfort zone.
 Some of us also really hate endings of any kind, it can be hard to let go.
 But change can also be exciting, positive and beneficial.
 The deadwood needs to be cleared to allow opportunities to grow and flourish.